Back

 30-second overview

-• Neartail is a food-order-form builder, used by meal-prep companies, office canteens, bakeries, and caterers whose menus change weekly.
+• Neartail is a food-order-form builder used by meal-prep services, office canteens, bakeries, and caterers whose menus change weekly.
 I designed the version that lives inside ChatGPT.

 • Live on ChatGPT Apps as of Apr 23, 2026, after passing OpenAI's review on resubmission.